(Seen this email before? I send it on the same day every year. But it’s still true now, perhaps more so, so I keep using it!)

 And here we all still are!

-Between you and me, and leaving aside that I still have to write the speech for the Christmas lunch, the staff certainly have SOMETHING to do with the school’s success.
+Between you and me, the staff certainly have SOMETHING to do with the school’s success.

 It can’t be just the fantastic marketing…